TAbdiukov/CryptoChecker_Research/README.md

 Please visit this link: http://rotter.net/israel

-## How to: extract CC strings
+## Guide: extract CC strings

 ### Step 1 - generate "busy" file (dummy to keep the tool running)

 This is to later keep the CC tool running.
-The generated file is best to contain nulls (NULL-bytes), so CC doesn't detect.
+The generated file is best to contain nulls (NULL-bytes), so CC minimally loads detection information.

-It's set to generate a 600 MB file which appears to work well.
+It's set to generate a 600 MB file which seems to work well.
 It makes the program last for about 5-10 minutes, and that's despite the claims of high optimisation of CC

 Use `step1_generate_busyfile.py` (The generated file itself is NOT included, as it is easy to regenerate it)

-* *Tip*: Best to generate on the modern host system to avoid old Python compatibility issues, and then send over the file to wherever necessary
+* *Tip*: To avoid compatibility issues, it's best to generate "busy" file on the modern host system.

 ### Step 2 - initialise a virtualised Windows instance

-Any pre-2010 Windows 32-bit should do fine.
-However, it's been discovered that on Windows NT onwards, the tool allocates too much memory for temporary use - which it doesn't appear to do on Windows 98SE.

-Additionally, newer OSs utilise HyperThreading and multicore optimisations which appear to mess up the binary.

-It's recommended that you initialise a virtualised Windows 98SE and install it.
+For some reason, `cc.com` operates most optimally in Win9x environment.
+There, the utility uses least RAM.
+Hence, Win9x environment is needed, ideally virtualized

 ### Step 3 - Drop in software